 French Institute of Pondicherry, UMIFRE 21 CNRS-MAE, Pondicherry, India.

-Laboratoire des Sciences de l’Information et des Systèmes, UMR 7296, Aix Marseille University, France.
+Laboratoire des Sciences de l’Information et des Systèmes, UMR 7296, Aix Marseille, France.

 Xinlian Liang, Juha Hyyppä, Jules Morel, …, Yunsheng Wang: International benchmarking of terrestrial laser scanning approaches for forest inventories.
 ISPRS Journal of photogrammetry and remote sensing, 2018.